 Higgins Rat Ranch Conservation Farm is located in Alberta, Canada.
-During the winter the temperature can drop as low as -45C.
-Specialist care is of course required.
-I’m pleased to welcome Tara Higgins as a guest post this week to share her tips for looking after bantam ducks in these extremely cold winter conditions.
+During the winter, the temperature can drop as low as -45°C. Specialist care is, of course, required in these icy winter conditions.
+In this article, Tara Higgins shares her tips for winter care of bantam ducks.

 Bantam ducks are small, hardy, easy to feed, require less space to contain, fun to look at, less mess, good resale value, less energy/resources exhausted in egg production, will set on their own eggs, make excellent mothers, good longevity, and very personable pets—our ducks “Roar” when they see Rick, knowing he brings them treats!

 These are the bantam duck breeds and colour varieties:

 - Call/Decoy Ducks: White, Grey, Blue Fawn, Pastel/Apricot, Butterscotch, Saxony, Buff, Khaki, Cinnamon, Snowy/Silver, Dusky, Harlequin, Spot/Pied, Magpie, Ancona, and Blue, Black, Silver, Chocolate, or Lilac/Lavender-Bibbed or Self-colours.